a2iEditing/RNAEditingIndexer/README.md

 ## Installation and Requirements

 ### Docker
-A docker file containing the tool is included in the package.
+A live working Docker image is at [DockerHub](https://hub.docker.com/r/levanonlab/rna-editing-index) A docker file containing the tool is included in the package.
 We kindly recommend to use it if possible to avoid dependencies conflicts and configuration.
 For more in-depth instructions see Docker.README file in the Docs directory.
 The image is based on [Biocontainer](https://biocontainers.pro/) base image.